 and I’ve used parts of the tree, branches and/or trunk to fill up empty spaces in other displays.

-To make life easier for this display I used the same background as I did for another display that we had earlier.
-Two for the price of one!!!!!!!
+To make my life easier I used the same background as I did for another display we had earlier.
+Two for the price of one and the bright yellow colour gives a nice backdrop for the dark branches of the tree.

-This display is about Wisdom, Truth, Ethics, Knowledge, Mystery, THE UNIVERSE……with books featuring those topics.
-It feels like a completely new display while the branches and trunk are as old as Methuselah….
+This display is about Wisdom, Truth, Ethics, Knowledge, Mystery, THE UNIVERSE……with books featuring those topics on the shelves below.
+It feels like a completely new display while the branches and trunk are as old as Methuselah.

 To emphasize wisdom and to connect knowledge with ancient belief systems, I cut a couple of apples and lots of snakes making their way to the fruits of the earth.

-You can make your own display to pay tribute to ancient wisdom, philosophy and the universal spiritual laws.
+You can make your own display to pay tribute to ancient wisdom, the great teachers who taught us and the masters of philosophy and universal spiritual laws who left us their legacy.

 This display is funny, bright and full of symbols